Roller Hockey International: History

 League president Dennis Murphy had been involved in the establishment of the American Basketball Association, World Hockey Association and World TeamTennis.
 RHI hoped to capitalize on the inline skating boom of the early 1990s.
-Key parts of its success were its stance on no guaranteed contracts, instead teams would all split prize money.
+Key parts of its success were its stance on no guaranteed contracts.
+Instead, teams would all split prize money.

 Teams were generally made up of minor league ice hockey players playing on inline skates during the summer months between ice seasons.

 Murphy saw big potential for the sport and believed that inline hockey could become the number one hockey sport in the US.
 The league had plans to expand to up to 24 teams, including some from Europe, by 1997.
 However, RHI became known for its unstable franchises, instability in the league's front office itself, little media coverage and many teams struggling to attract crowds - while the Anaheim Bullfrogs led in attendance with an average of 9,800 per game, seven teams attracted less than 4,000 per game on average, while the whole league's attendance averaged around 5,000 by 1996.

 Ultimately, after five seasons of play and a fading in the inline skating boom, RHI folded in 1998 with two of its franchises joining Major League Roller Hockey: the Buffalo Wings and its premier club, the Anaheim Bullfrogs.
 RHI was revived in 1999, with a 10-team roster that included five holdovers that had played in RHI in 1997: the Anaheim Bullfrogs, Buffalo Wings, Minnesota Blue Ox, San Jose Rhinos and St. Louis Vipers.

 The league cancelled the 2000 season and the league finally ceased operations in 2001 when their sites were limited to arenas in California.

-The St. Louis Vipers were resurrected in 2020 as an expansion team of the National Roller Hockey League.
+The St. Louis Vipers were resurrected in 2020 as an expansion team of the National Roller Hockey League, but the league cancelled their plans for the 2020 season soon afterward due to the COVID-19 pandemic and has not returned ever since, so the new St. Louis Vipers never played a single game.